CATALOG: Associate of Applied Science Degree: Nursing

 Length: Minimum 5 Semesters

-At the successful completion of the program, students will be eligible to take the National Council Licensure Exam (NCLEX-RN) leading to licensure as a registered nurse (RN).
+At the successful completion of the program, students will be eligible to apply to take the National Council Licensure Exam (NCLEX-RN) leading to licensure as a registered nurse (RN).

 - High School graduate or General Equivalency Diploma (GED) completion with verification on file in Admissions and Records (A&R)

 - Competency in science knowledge as evidenced by completion of high school (HS) biology (BIO) and chemistry (CHM) or the college equivalents; in certain circumstances, students who have successfully completed BIO 141 and 142 or its equivalents with a grade of “C” or higher may have this requirement waived

 - Competency in mathematics as evidenced by placement out of MTE 1-5 on the Virginia Placement Test (VPT), successful completion of the developmental modules prior to the last application date in the admission cycle, or meeting multiple measure requirements

 - Competency in English as evidenced by eligibility for ENG 111 in the first semester of the program

 - Students will be initially in the Pre-Nursing Career Studies Certificate (CSC) for completion of the first semester curricular requirements